makanyane/IWTE/documentation/IWTE_change_log.md

 ## Changes from 25_02_beta onwards
+### with version25_12_A (major change to RR mesh process, plus minor fixes)
+FOR RR ONLY
+* Major update to RR map mesh and texture production.
+Both original and _v2 task files now run the same process.
+Erosion effects added.
+Color ramps introduced.
+FOR M2TW
+* Fix to .modeldb error checker to correctly identify +1 overlong character count on some lines.
+BUG FIX (RTW/RR)
+* IWTE crash when .item to .cas conversion requested fixed.

 ### with version25_10_A (minor fixes including adjustment to deployment block tolerance)
 FOR M2TW ONLY
 * Tolerance for defining contiguous flat planes in .world deployment blocks increased.